albertvision/ads-collector/README.md

 # Ads Collector

-Ads Collector is a Python script that retrieves advertising insights from the Meta Ads (Facebook) API and uploads the results to Google BigQuery.
-The tool pulls data for each day in a configured date range and saves it as CSV and Excel files in addition to loading it into BigQuery.
+Ads Collector is a Python script that retrieves advertising insights from the Meta Ads (Facebook) API and uploads the results to Google BigQuery and a MySQL database.
+The tool pulls data for each day in a configured date range and saves it as CSV and Excel files in addition to loading it into BigQuery and MySQL.

 ## Features
 - Connects to the Meta Ads API using credentials stored in a `.env` file.